PRODUCT INNOVATION & BRAND STRATEGY

-I was born into a family of CPG entrepreneurs, innovators, and manufacturers.
+I was born into a family of entrepreneurs, innovators, and manufacturers in the consumer goods space.
 My late mentor and great-uncle, Miguel Facussé, was named “The King of Brands of Central America” by Forbes Mexico and sold several of his brands to Unilever.
-I am part of the third generation of CPG specialists in my family.
+I am part of the third generation of consumer goods specialists in my family.

-I consider myself a market tactician, white space strategist, and an integrator of human-centered design, engineering, and management focused on CPG top-line value creation with a holistic perspective who can understand the many parts around product, from market research, ideation to launch, consumer insights, and brand marketing strategy.
+I consider myself a white space strategist as I’ve developed a strong intuition for what resonates with consumers through my experience in conducting vast primary and secondary research and distilling key insights to identify new market opportunities.
+I am also an integrator of human-centered design, engineering, and management focused on top-line value creation with a holistic perspective who can understand the many parts around product and brand strategy.

 - Primary & Secondary Research

 - New Market & Product Discovery

 Constant [kŏn′stənt] Of an unknown quantity, but with a fixed value.